Queensland Camping

 Take a Scenic Flight

-If you’re feeling like a bit of splurge, then why not treat the family to a scenic flight over the island!
-You’ll even get to take off from the beach highway – how cool is that!!
+If you’re feeling like a bit of a splurge, then why not treat the family to a scenic flight over the island!
+You’ll even get to take off from the beach highway—how cool!

 Hike the K’gari (Fraser Island) Great Walk